ReallyGoodSmarts/datanewsdesk-project-starter/README.md

 This is the data news desk project starter template.

+## Publish on main

-Projects using this template will automatically publish to `https://projects.datanews.studio` from the `main` branch.
+Projects using this template will automatically publish anything in the `public` directory to `https://projects.datanews.studio/[repo-name]` when code is pushed to the the `main` branch.